wilsonodk/AwesomeInfoBar/README.md

 ### Bank
 Displays the amount of gold in your bank.

+### Bank Space
+Displays the amount of space in your bank.

 ### Champion Points
 Displays the number of Champion points earned (after level 50), and a percentage to the next level.
 Can also display allocated/earned.

 ### Durability
 Displays a warning when an armor item falls below a specified threshold.

+### Enlightenment
+Show how much enlightenment you have.

 ### Food & Drink Buff Timer
 Displays a timer of how long until the food or drink buff runs out.
 Also can be set to only display when a buff is missing.